Airoli

-Airoli (Marathi pronunciation: [əiɾoliː]) or Airoli Naka is a residential and commercial area of Navi Mumbai in the Indian state of Maharashtra.
-The name Airoli Naka is derived from Airoli-Diva Gaon the largest village prominent in the node node.
+Airoli (Marathi pronunciation: [əiɾoliː]) or Airoli Node is a residential and commercial area of Navi Mumbai in the Indian state of Maharashtra.
+The name Airoli Naka is derived from Airoli-Diva Gaon the largest village prominent in the node.

 It is a part of the Mumbai Metropolitan Region and is administered by Navi Mumbai Municipal Corporation.
 It is connected to Mulund via Mulund Airoli bridge, to Thane by Kalwa bridge.
 Also, Thane Belapur Highway Provides well connectivity to Thane and rest of the Navi Mumbai.
 Airoli is also a part of extended Palm-Beach Road starting from Ghansoli and ending at Airoli near Dmart.
 Airoli also gaining a lot of tourist attraction due to Flamingo Boat Rides.